sunfounder/3.5-ips-screen/docs/source/install_os/install_os.rst

 .. _install_os:

-Install and Setup Raspberry Pi
+Install and Set Up Operating System
 ===========================================

-This section is to teach you how to install Raspberry Pi OS, configure wifi to Raspberry Pi, remote access to Raspberry Pi to run the corresponding code.
+This section walks you through installing the correct operating system for your Raspberry Pi, configuring Wi-Fi, and enabling remote access so you can run your code easily.

-If you are familiar with Raspberry Pi and can open the command line successfully, then you can skip the first 3 parts and then complete the last part.
+If you’re already familiar with Raspberry Pi and can access the command line, you can skip this entire section.

 .. note::